 Rhubarb & strawberry meringue pots

-Angela Nilsen's dark chocolate pots are surprisingly low in calories.
-167kcal Chocolate mousse
+Angela Nilsen's dark chocolate mousse pots are surprisingly low in calories.
+167 kcals

 Mulled pear & cranberry punch

 A simple classic – use sparkling wine for this celebratory cocktail.
 147 kcals

 Deliciously different vodka – lovely over ice or with soda water.
 104 kcals